 - Specialist Co-Pay

-- Please allow extra time in your travel plans for parking and check-in
+- Allow extra time in your travel plans for parking and check-in